apache/arrow/docs/source/java/overview.rst

      - (Experimental) A library for converting Avro data to Arrow data.
      - Native implementation
    * - arrow-compression
-     - (Experimental) A library for working with the compression/decompression of Arrow data.
+     - (Experimental) A library for working with compression/decompression of Arrow data.
      - Native implementation
    * - arrow-c-data
      - Java implementation of C Data Interface